 Kundmannia is a spontaneous and typical plant of the Mediterranean area that could be usefully cultivated, starting from seed, to increase the biodiversity of agricultural areas and to obtain a useful integration with essences for food use.

 Uses and Traditions –

 Kundmannia sicula is mainly used in the south (Campania and Sicily) where the leaves are used to flavor the mixed salads.
-In Campania it is part of the so-called “marinated soup” which is traditionally prepared during the Easter holidays.
+In Campania they are used to collect the leaves to use them as a characterizing ingredient of the renowned soup, the so-called “maritata soup”, a traditional dish prepared locally for the Christmas and Easter holidays.

-The food use of this plant has long been known also in Sicily where this essence is called “pitrusinu sirvaggiu” (wild parsley).
+The food use of this plant has also been known for some time in Sicily where this essence is called “pitrusinu sirvaggiu” (wild parsley).

-The used parts of Kundmannia are the leaves and the harvest period is from December to April.
+The used parts of Kundmannia are the leaves and the harvesting period is from December to April.

 Preparation method –

 The leaves of this plant are used, like parsley, as an aroma in the preparation of herbal soups or for various condiments.